goschtl/zope/hurry.resource/trunk/src/hurry/resource/README.txt

   ...     adapts=(Library,),
   ...     provides=ILibraryUrl)

-Rendering the inclusions now will will result in the HTML fragments we need to include on the top of our page (just under the ``<head>`` tag for instance)::
+Rendering the inclusions now will result in the HTML fragments we need to include on the top of our page (just under the ``<head>`` tag for instance)::